-4.5.2.3 RC-oscillator 2 with External Trimming Resistor
+5.5.2.3 RC-oscillator 2 with External Trimming Resistor

-The RC-oscillator 2 is a high resolution trimmable oscillator whereby the oscillator frequency can be trimmed with an external resistor between OSC1 and $V{DD}$ .
-In this configuration, the RC-oscillator 2 frequency can be maintained in a stable state with a tolerance of ±10% over the full operating temperature range and stet voltage range $V{DD}$ from 2.5V to 6.0V.
+The RC-oscillator 2 is a high resolution trimmable oscillator whereby the oscillator frequency can be trimmed with an external resistor between OSC1 and V{DD} .
+In this configuration, the RC-oscillator 2 frequency can be maintained stable with a tolerance of $\pm 15\%$ over the full operating temperature and a voltage range V{DD} from 2.5V to 6.0V.

-For example: An output frequency at the RC-oscillator 2 of 2 MHz can be obtained by connecting a resistor $R{ext}$ = 360 k $\Omega$ (see Figure 4-15).
+For example: An output frequency at the RC-oscillator 2 of 2 MHz can be obtained by connecting a resistor R{ext} = 360 k Ω (see Figure 5-15).

-Figure 4-15.
+Figure 5-15.
 RC-oscillator 2

-4.5.2.4 4-MHz Oscillator
+5.5.2.4 4-MHz Oscillator

-The ATAR092-C/ATAR892-C 4-MHz oscillator options need a crystal or ceramic resonator connected to the OSC1 and OSC2 pins to establish oscillation.

-All the necessary oscillator circuitry is integrated, except the actual crystal, resonator, C3 and C4.
+The ATAM894 4-MHz oscillator options need a crystal or ceramic resonator connected to the OSC1 and OSC2 pins to establish oscillation.
+All the necessary oscillator circuitry, with the exception of the actual crystal, resonator, C_3 and C_4 are integrated on-chip.